fivetran/dbt_github_source/README.md

 The Fivetran team maintaining this package **only** maintains the latest version of the package.
 We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/github_source/latest/) of the package and refer to the [CHANGELOG](/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Contributions
 These dbt packages are developed by a small team of analytics engineers at Fivetran.
 However, the packages are made better by community contributions!

 We highly encourage and welcome contributions to this package.
-Please create issues if you have any questions, or feel free to fork the repo to apply your changes and open a PR against `main` if you would like to directly contribute.
-Check out
-[this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.
+Please refer to the [CONTRIBUTING.md](/CONTRIBUTING.md) doc for details on how to effectively contribute to this open source project!

 # 🏪 Resources
-- If you encounter any questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_github_source/issues/new/choose) section to find the right avenue of support for you.
+If you encounter any questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_github_source/issues/new/choose) section to find the right avenue of support for you.